Burger recipes are soooo fun to develop.

 Instructions

-- Cook the brown rice in just over 1 cup of water.
+- Cook the brown rice in just over 1 cup of lightly salted water.

 - Heat a little oil in a frying pan on a medium – high heat.
 Peel and dice the onion, then add to the frying pan and fry for 5 minutes, stirring occasionally.